iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     ```

     > _Note:_
-    > The field `FSTYPE` should be blank for each IOMesh block device.
+    > The field `FSTYPE` of each IOMesh block device should be blank.
 If not, the block device will be filtered out by the device selector.

 2. View details of a block device object.
 Replace `<device_name>` with the block device name.